 Orwell.
 That’s what I keep coming back to these days.
 More and more.
 Orwell.
 1984.
 It was no ordinary novel.
 Power.
 Control.
 Fear.
 And we are living it in Australia in 2017.

-Since I wrote that first article on surveillance two years ago I have been the target of surveillance in my own home.
+Since I wrote that first article on surveillance in 2015 I have been the target of surveillance in my own home.
 My house has been broken into several times with nothing stolen.
 Locks have mysteriously broken.
 Electrical appliances have been interfered with.
 I have evidence that my movements are under surveillance.
 Text messages have been intercepted and interfered with.
 My computer has been accessed remotely.
 My email files have been altered and a program has been installed that can re-direct my incoming messages, and reply to my messages before deleting them – possibly before I read them.
 I recently found a device that appeared to be a bug or transmitter of some sort.
-I didn’t have my glasses on at the time so I just presumed it was part of my son’s electronics project.
-When I questioned him about it later, he denied any knowledge of the device.
-But by then it had vanished anyway.
+I didn’t have my glasses on at the time and I just presumed it was part of my son’s electronics project, so after handling it I left it in the box where I found it.
+It was a small white plastic device with two or three tiny aerials coming out of it, in a miniature zip-lock plastic bag.
+When I questioned my son about it later that day, he denied any knowledge of the device.
+I went looking for it to show him, only to discover that it had vanished.
+I turned the house upside down in a frenzy looking for it but eventually I had to concede that it was gone.

 As these incidents have mounted so has my dismay.
 Why me?
 Why am I such as threat?
 I’m such small fry.
 In the scheme of things I’m a nobody in the world of alternative journalism – or “fake news” as it is now called.
 There are so many other highly successful independent journalists and publications who reach hundreds of thousands of people with their work.
 I’ve written five articles (read them here) and I publish information on a Twitter account which hardly anyone reads because of the restricted reach algorithm that was applied to it shortly after I started it.
 Ditto for the Facebook page I abandoned a few years ago.